 Josh Harris: Programme Director & Adviser to the Bishop of Durham

-Josh Harris joins the RAMP team as Parliamentary Lead and Adviser to the Bishop of Durham.
+Josh Harris joined the RAMP team as Parliamentary Lead and Adviser to the Bishop of Durham.
 Josh was previously a senior researcher at the Institute for Government and at the Implementation Unit in the Cabinet Office.
 Josh is also a curate in a parish in East London.
 Bishop Paul's work with RAMP is also supported by his Parliamentary Adviser, Rhiannon Monk-Winstanley.

 Heather is a researcher and strategist who works on refugee integration, migration trends, human rights, political engagement and the rule of law, particularly in Eastern Europe and the Balkans.

 Sam came to the UK from Hong Kong.
 He was previously Communications and Marketing Manager at charity that supports refugee resettlement.
 Prior to that he worked for the Conservative Christian Fellowship at CCHQ.
 He now works as Steve's Parliamentary Assistant in addition to being his Policy Adviser.

 Angela Afzal: Adviser to Tim Farron, Liberal Democrat MP for Westmorland & Lonsdale

-Angela Afzal joins the RAMP Team as Advisor to Tim Farron MP.
+Angela Afzal joined the RAMP Team as Advisor to Tim Farron MP.
 Angela has previous experience as an immigration lawyer, and as the Refugee Response Co-ordinator for Capital Mass.

 David Barclay: Adviser on Inclusion to the Mayor of Bristol, Marvin Rees